 Jamaica also boasts many scenic beaches known for their unique views, such as Negril Beach and Doctor’s Cave Beach, perhaps the most famous in Jamaica.
 It also has many famous waterfalls, such as Dunn’s River Falls, YS Falls, and Reach Falls.

 Before catching a flight home from Jamaica’s cheapest airport, Sangster International Airport (MBJ), you can play golf at the White Witch Golf Course, famous for its water views.
 You can also visit Floyd’s Pelican Bar, a driftwood shack built directly above the water about one kilometer out to sea.
+Cheap flights to Caribbean can’t touch it!

 Frequently asked questions (FAQ) about the cheapest Caribbean Islands to fly to